Saktalmale16/Task-1-Data-Cleaning-and-Preprocessing/README.md

 Formatted Text Using Excel Formulas

-Applied the PROPER function to columns with textual data (like titles, director names, or genres) to standardize capitalization — making the dataset cleaner and more readable.
+Applied the PROPER function to columns with textual data (like Titles, Director ,Cast,Country) to standardize capitalization — making the dataset cleaner and more readable.

 Converted Data into a Proper Table Format